solaimanope/Megatron747/README.md

 bot11 -> tries to maximize the score1() in exactly one move

-bot14 -> tries to maximize the scoreX() in exactly one move

-bot21 -> 3 steps deeper with bot11
+bot21 -> 2 steps deeper with bot11

 bot31 -> arbitrary steps deeper with bot21.
 The number of steps will be determined from time limit.